 Read labels carefully

-If you have celiac disease you might think you are a label-reading star — and you probably are when it comes to spotting gluten.
+If you have celiac disease, you might think you are a label-reading star — and you probably are when it comes to spotting gluten.
 However, are you also checking your packaged foods for their fiber content, added sugar, saturated fat, or salt?
 Many gluten-free foods will add things like sugar, salt, and sometimes fat to make the packaged food more flavorful once the gluten is removed.
 They are also notoriously low in fiber.
-You should aim to consume at least 25g of fiber throughout the day and reduce sodium to less than 2,400mg, total fat to less than 65g (with less than 20g being saturated), and limit the added sugar to as little as possible.

 Choose whole foods

 One way to limit the label reading frustration is to avoid packaged foods all together.
-Let’s be honest, when you look at everything added to most packaged foods they are more like science projects as opposed to nutritious meals.
+Let’s be honest — when you look at everything added to most packaged foods, the ingredients read more like science projects than the keys to nutritious meals.
 Sticking with fresh fruits and vegetables, lean meats, poultry or fish, eggs, low-fat dairy, brown rice, quinoa, gluten-free oats, or other gluten-free grains can provide the nutrition you need without the additives that you don’t.

 Avoid fast foods

-Not only can it be very hard to find fast food that is not contaminated with gluten, it is also hard to find healthy foods in most fast food restaurants.
-In order to control your CD symptoms, and improve your health, be prepared with nutritious foods to avoid the lure of the fast food restaurants.
-Bringing a packed lunch with healthy meals and having healthy snacks like fruit, yogurt, or almonds on hand can help you to pass by those unhealthy choices.
+Not only can it be very hard to find fast food that is not contaminated with gluten, but it is also hard to find healthy foods in most fast food restaurants.
+To control your CD symptoms and improve your health, be prepared with nutritious foods to avoid the lure of the fast food restaurants.
+Bringing a packed lunch with healthy foods and having healthy snacks like fruit, yogurt, or almonds on hand can help you pass by those unhealthy choices.

 See more helpful articles: